jgaoax/jgaoax.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the Department of Civil and Environmental Engineering at the Hong Kong University of Science and Technology under the supervision of [Dr. Sen Li](https://www.smartcityhkust.com/).
-My research draws diverse techniques from optimization, control, economics, and machine learning to foster efficient, sustainable, and equitable urban transportation systems.
-Specifically, my recent works focus on (a) the design and optimization of urban mobility systems, (b) the economic analysis of electric mobility systems, and (c) the modeling and regulations of emerging mobility.
+My research interests encompass the application of diverse techniques from optimization, control, economics, and machine learning to foster efficient, sustainable, and equitable mobility ecosystems.
+My doctoral research primarily focuses on the design, modeling, and analysis of shared mobility systems, including ride-hailing, autonomous mobility-on-demand, shared micromobility, etc. Specifically, my recent works have centered around the regulation of shared mobility in interaction with public transport within multimodal transportation systems, with a particular emphasis on transport equity.

 News
 ======
+* 2024/07: I was granted the HKUST RedBird Academic Excellence Award in the 2023-2024 Academic year by the HKUST Fok Ying Tung Graduate School.
 * 2024/05: I started my research visit at the Department of Mechanical Engineering, University of California, Berkeley, hosted by [Prof. Kameshwar Poolla](https://www2.eecs.berkeley.edu/Faculty/Homepages/poolla.html).
 * 2024/03: Our paper "Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network" was accepted by Transportation Research Part B: Methodological.
 * 2024/02: Our paper "Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers" was accepted by Transportation Research Part A: Policy and Practice.